SynchronetBBS/sbbs/src/vdmodem/readme.txt

 Settings changed via modem AT command take precedence over command-line options which take precedence over .ini file settings.

-Settings in the //Root// section may also be specified in a program-specific section (named after the program itself), to create program-specific settings.
+Settings in the Root section may also be specified in a program-specific section (named after the program itself), to create program-specific settings.

-Settings in the UART section may also be over-ridden in a program-specific section but naming the section [//<program>//.UART].
+Settings in the UART section may also be over-ridden in a program-specific section but naming the section [<program>.UART].
 For example, by default SVDM emulates a UART for COM Port 1 (I/O address 0x3f8, IRQ 4), but you could change the emulated COM Port for one particular program by creating a program-specific UART section in the .ini